 Provisions are recognized when the Company has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources will be required to settle the obligation, and the amount has been reliably estimated and discounted where the effect is material.
-The Company's provisions include estimates in relation to warranties offered on sales of the machines as well as an estimation of the right of return.
+The Company's provisions include estimates in relation to warranties offered on sales of machines.